-U. In order to fully investigate whether existing regulations and policies sufficiently protect public health and the county's natural ecosystems, surface water, and geology, and whether additional regulations are necessary to properly mitigate such impacts, it is in the public interest to renew the moratorium on establishment of new or expansion of existing major fossil fuel facilities for a six-month period.
+V. In order to continue to fully investigate whether existing regulations and policies sufficiently protect public health and the county's natural ecosystems, surface water, and geology, and whether additional regulations are necessary to properly mitigate such impacts, it is in the public interest to renew the moratorium on the acceptance of applications for development or expansion of major fossil fuel facilities and the establishment of new or expansion of existing major fossil fuel facilities for a six-month period.

 SECTION 2.
-A. Commencing on July 27, 2019, the moratorium declared under Ordinance 18866 on the acceptance of applications for the establishment of new or expansion of existing, which is increasing the size, quantity or scope, of major fossil fuel facilities in unincorporated King County is hereby renewed and extended for an additional six months.
+A. Commencing on January 25, 2020, the moratorium declared under Ordinance 18866 and renewed and extended by Ordinance 18946 on the acceptance of applications for the establishment of new or expansion of existing, which is increasing the size, quantity or scope, of major fossil fuel facilities in unincorporated King County is hereby renewed and extended for an additional six months.
 An application shall not be accepted and a building permit, occupancy permit, department of public health approval, other development permits or approval of any kind shall not be issued for any of the purposes or activities prohibited by this ordinance.
 Any applications for land use approvals or other permits that are accepted as a result of error or by use of vague or deceptive descriptions during the moratorium are null and void and without legal force or effect.
 All lawfully existing uses, structures or other developments may continue to be deemed lawful conforming uses and may continue to be maintained, repaired and redeveloped, so long as the use is not expanded, under the terms of the land use and shoreline rules and regulations in place at the time of the moratorium.
 This moratorium shall not apply to uses and facilities necessary to address a bona fide imminent threat to the public health, safety and welfare.
 This moratorium shall also not apply to uses and facilities necessary for public safety, including, but not limited to, police, fire and rescue agencies.

-File #: 2019-0164, Version: 1
+File #: 2019-0437, Version: 1

-B. During the moratorium, the executive shall study major fossil fuel facilities as identified in Ordinance 18866, Section 2.C.
+B. During the moratorium, the council shall consider the executive's study of major fossil fuel facilities identified in Ordinance 18866, Section 2.C.